-This course introduces the student to the language and culture of the Spanish-speaking world.
-Listening, speaking, reading, and writing skills are reinforced through daily study.
+Listening, speaking, reading, and writing skills are reinforced through daily practice.
+Pronunciation is modeled and assessed.
 Evaluation includes oral and written assignments, exams, projects, and presentations.
-This course has an online component in which students will be expected to complete activities assigned via the online textbook and workbook.
-All students are required to participate in the National Spanish Exam, for a fee of \$7.00 due at the start of the school year.
+This course has also an online component in which students will be expected to complete activities assigned via the online textbook and workbook.
+All students are required to participate in the National Spanish Exam, for a fee of \$7.00 (subject to change) due at the start of the school year.